fraggerfox/din-port/README.md

 * DIN Is Noise was written by [jag][2], who helped me a lot in making DIN's build to be compatible with FreeBSD.
-* Thanks to `trouble` for helping me come up with the port package, for patching up minor fixes and a machine to test the port development.
+* Thanks to `@ppaeps` for helping me come up with the port package, for patching up minor fixes and a machine to test the port development.
-* Thanks to `aashiks` for helping me doing build and run tests in TrueOS.
+* Thanks to `@aashiks` for helping me doing build and run tests in TrueOS.

 License
 -------